superFelix5000/visualizeData_nx/README.md

 - ...

 ## Todo
-- create script for starting frontend and backend in parallel
+- create script for starting frontend and backend in parallel using nx
-- share the models between frontend and backend through a library
+- let the deno backend also use the shared library models

 ## Usage
 - run `pnpm install`